Personalized Laser Vision Correction

 2. The CustomVue Lasik Treatment Calculation Software

 The three main aspects taken into account when calculating individual treatment includes: pupil size, pre-operative higher-order aberrations and corneal thickness.
 A personalized nomogram to ensure uniformity in refractive results has also been developed.
-Dr. Johann Krüger has more than ten years experience in Lasik surgery.
+Dr. Johann Krüger has more than 15 years experience in Lasik surgery.

 3. The VISX Excimer Laser: